-Depart Chicago O’Hare to Vienna on overnight flight on Austria Air.
+Depart Chicago O’Hare to Vienna on overnight flight.
 (D)

 After breakfast at the hotel, we will depart for Salzburg.
 Along the way, we will take a boat trip on the Blue Danube from Krems to Durnstein.
 We will also tour Melk Abbey.
 Later in the afternoon we will arrive in Salzburg where we will stay at the historic Goldener Hirsch Hotel situated in the Old Town section of Salzburg.
 (B, L)

 Breakfast at the hotel followed by a tour of the delightful city of Salzburg.
 (B)

 Free day in Salzburg to spend time in the city or take a tour to “Eagle’s Nest or the “Sound of Music Tour”.
 Tonight, we will have a farewell dinner and Mozart concert in the baroque hall.
 (B, D)

 After breakfast we will depart Salzburg for Munich for our afternoon, non-stop flight home from Chicago.
 (B, L)